 Broaden your horizons, think outside the box, and stop making excuses for why the childcare buck must always, 100% of the time, stop with you.
 If you are the primary caretaker for your children (or the primary care arranger), I know this can feel unrealistic and indulgent–especially if you don’t bring in any financial income.
 But if that’s you, you bring a lot of other vital, life-giving aspects to your family, and it’s time you stopped letting dollars dictate your value– even just for one day!

 In the rest of this episode, I walk you through what that free day will look like.
 If you can get the entire first 21 days completed in that time, your kitchen will be organized!
 If you can schedule two glorious days this fall to do this, the spaces where you spend 80% of your time will be organized.

-If you’re looking for permission to fast track the 100 days because you just don’t have the time, here it is.
-Join the program and the incredible, supportive community, and get your home organized so that you can focus your time to things that deeply matter.
+If you’re looking for permission to fast-track the program because you just don’t have the time, here it is.
+Join The Productive Home Solution program and the incredible, supportive community, and get your home organized so that you can focus your time on things that deeply matter.